farshed/farshed.github.io/src/content/blog/gc-and-performance.md

 For those who don't know, garbage collection, or GC for short, is the process by which program memory is automatically managed by a language runtime.
 GC is the reason why programmers don't have to deal with manually freeing up memory after use when working with languages like Java, C#, JavaScript or Python.

-While it's great for developer experience, GC adds overhead to the program runtime.
-Each time it runs, it has to pause the program execution to find and reclaim all the unused memory.
+While it's great for developer experience, GC adds overhead to program runtime, primarily due to the [delay](https://stackoverflow.com/questions/2484079/how-can-i-avoid-garbage-collection-delays-in-java-games-best-practices) imposed by the mark-and-sweep operation.
+Each time the GC runs, it has to pause the program execution to find and reclaim all the unused memory.

 Also: